stevenengler/new-multilinear-maps/README.md

 ### Setuptools

 You may need to edit the `setup.py` file to set the include and library directories.
-Then run either `pip install .` or `python setup.py install`.
-The former is recommended since you can then easily `pip uninstall newmultimaps` if desired in the future.
+Then run `python setup.py install`.

 ## Using the Python library